tpaviot/ProcessScheduler/docs/pinedo.md

 We solve the problem in the same way and obtain the following schedule:
 ![Pinedo232PSGanttSol2](img/pinedo_example_232_solution_2.svg){ width="100%" }

-Here the conclusion is sligthly different from the one from Pinedo's book, where "one would expect that, if each one of the ten processing times is reduced by one time unit, the makespan would be less than 31.
+Here the conclusion is slightly different from the one from Pinedo's book, where "one would expect that, if each one of the ten processing times is reduced by one time unit, the makespan would be less than 31.
 However, requiring the schedule to be non-delay results in the schedule depicted in [..] with a makespan of 32".
 Our solution, however, has a makespan of 27.

 With 3 machines and the original settings, we get the following schedule: